Add Network Devices and Assets

 Note:

 • The three predefined definitions: Allow all Protocols, TCP All Ports+ICMP, and UDP All Ports+ICMP should be used with caution.
-Cisco does not recommend using them because they offer less protection.
 Once you are familiar with setting up the SEA Plus Definitions, we recommend configuring your own protocols and ports to fit your needs and security requirements.

 • You cannot add SEA Plus Protocol Definitions from the Predefined filter.